raspberrypilearning/alien-language/en/step_2.md

 + Go to [machinelearningforkids.co.uk/scratch3](https://machinelearningforkids.co.uk/scratch3/){:target="_blank"}
 --- /task ---

+**Warning:** This step of the project can only be completed using the Google Chrome web browser.
+If this browser is not available to you, please skip to [step 3: Create a new project](https://projects.raspberrypi.org/en/projects/alien-language/3)

 --- task ---
 + Next, load the **Speech to Text** extension.
 Click the **Extensions** button in the bottom left-hand corner, and then choose **Speech to Text** from the list.
 **Note:** Make sure that you select the **Speech to Text** extension, not the **Text to Speech** extension.